Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Affiliation: School of Education

-Abstract: Based on the identification of the uses of generative AI derived from the personal practices of students and their teachers—from middle school through college—whether or not related to academic activities, we aim to inform the design of teaching resources, systems, and activities that utilize generative AI for the reception and production of various written texts, from middle school through university, and to foster literary and literacy learning (understanding and mastering genres, the stages of planning, drafting, revising, and rewriting a text, etc.); with the aim of promoting a reasoned and ethical use of these AIs in the training of students who will become elementary and secondary school teachers.
+Abstract: Based on the identification and analysis of the uses of generative AI derived from the personal practices of middle school and high school students and their teachers, as well as college and university students and their professors—whether or not these practices are related to academic activities— we aim to inform the design of teaching resources, systems, and activities that utilize generative AI for the reception and production of various written texts, from middle school through college, and to foster literary and literacy-based learning (understanding and mastering genres, the stages of planning, drafting, revising, and rewriting a text, etc.); The goal is to promote the responsible and ethical use of these AIs in the training of students who will become elementary and secondary school teachers.

 Proof Assistants for Learning Proofs: